tertegen/tertegen/README.md

 - 😁 I'm studying software engineering @UPC
 - 👀 I'm interested in Cyber Security and Competitive Programing.
 - 💤 I like to sleep all day.
-- 🌱 Estoy preparando para futuro dictador para el Peru
+- 🌱 Futuro dictador del Peru

 ## Contribution on GitHub